securefederatedai/openfl/openfl-gramine/MANUAL.md

 # OpenFL + Gramine
 This manual will help you run OpenFL with Aggregator-based workflow inside SGX enclave with Gramine.
-## TO-DO:
-- [X] import manifest and makefile from OpenFL dist-package
-- [X] pass wheel repository to pip (for CPU versions of PyTorch for example)
-- [ ] get rid of command line args (insecure)
-- [ ] introduce `fx workspace create --prefix WORKSPACE_NAME` command without --template option to the OpenFL CLI, which will create just an empty workspace with the right folder structure.
-- [ ] introduce `fx *actor* start --from image`

-## Known issues:
-- Kvasir experiment: aggregation takes really long, debug log-level does not show the reason
-- We need workspace zip to import it and create certs.
-We need to know the number of collaborators prior to zipping the workspace.
-SOLUTION: mount cols.yaml and data.yaml
-- During plan initialization we need data to initialize the model. so at least one collaborator should be in data.yaml and its data should be available. cols.yaml may be empty at first
-During cert sign request generation cols.yaml on collaborators remain empty, data.yaml is extended if needed.
-On aggregator, cols.yaml are updated during signing procedure, data.yaml remains unmodified
-- `error: Disallowing access to file '/usr/local/lib/python3.8/__pycache__/signal.cpython-38.pyc.3423950304'; file is not protected, trusted or allowed.`

 ## Prerequisites
 Building machine: